pflagerd/grbl/doc/markdown/interface.md

   - Grbl will generate and transmit a report within ~5-20 milliseconds.

   - Every ’?’ command sent by a GUI is not guaranteed with a response.
-The following are the current scenarios when Grbl may not immediately or ignore a status report request. _NOTE: These may change in the future and will be documented here._
+The following are the current scenarios when Grbl may not immediately send a status report request or may ignore a status report request. _NOTE: These may change in the future and will be documented here._

     - If two or more '?' queries are sent before the first report is generated, the additional queries are ignored.